Simply Health Integrated Medical

 Most patients who arrive asking about peptide therapy for recovery fall into one of three groups: athletes or active adults frustrated by slow workout recovery; patients dealing with a stubborn injury that has not responded to physical therapy or standard care; or patients researching peptides as an alternative to standard injection options like cortisone.
 The evaluation is the same in all three cases: clarify the specific recovery goal first, then determine whether peptides fit.

-BPC-157 — what the evidence actually says
+Recovery peptide evidence — what it actually says

-GHK-Cu — skin, hair, and wound repair signaling
+Skin, hair, and wound repair signaling

 When peptides fit alongside PRP and regenerative medicine